-VI.
-RELATED WORK
+6. RELATED WORK

-The Simplex Architecture [1], [2] has been used extensively to provide guarantees for systems that use untrusted logic.
-It has been used for systems ranging from off-road vehicles [26], to models of airplanes [7], to fleets of remotely controlled cars [27].
-Recently, variants of Simplex have been proposed to account for physical-system (plant) failures [28], faults in the OS or microprocessor [29], and to check for security intrusions [30].
-Simplex is closely related to Run-Time Assurance (RTA) methods [31], [32].
-RTA methods were used to construct a safe supervisory control system for a simulation of a high-altitude unmanned aerial vehicle [33].
+The Simplex Architecture [Sha 2001; Seto and Sha 1999] has been used extensively to provide guarantees for systems that use untrusted logic.
+It has been used for systems ranging from off-road vehicles [Bak 2009], to models of airplanes [Seto et al. 1999], to fleets of remotely controlled cars [Crenshaw et al. 2007], to networked control systems [Yao et al. 2013].
+Recently, variants of Simplex have been proposed to account for physical-system (plant) failures [Wang et al. 2013], faults in the OS or microprocessor [Bak et al. 2009], and to check for security intrusions [Mohan et al. 2013].
+Simplex is closely related to Run-Time Assurance (RTA) methods [Clark et al. 2013; Murthy 2012].
+RTA methods were used to construct a safe supervisory control system for a simulation of a high-altitude unmanned aerial vehicle [Aiello et al. 2010].
 Here, a transition function that projects the current state to a future state was used to determine the switching boundary.
 This transition function as well as the recoverable states were determined through extensive simulation and online prediction of trajectories.
 The proposed real-time reachability approach in this work could be used to provide verified bounds on the transition function used in RTA methods.
 This work also mentions the interesting idea of using an online/offline design for switching module logic by leveraging a simplified model of the plant dynamics, and taking the model error into account when doing the switching, which could reduce the complexity of the online reachability computation.